-If an emergent circumstance makes it impossible to attend a class you can make it up when it is offered in the following semester.
-In order to receive the final certificate, participants must attend all 9 classes.
+For Level I, which is held online, you may make up a missed class via the related class recording and pass a related quiz to get your CEUs for that class.
+For Level II, if an emergent circumstance makes it impossible to attend a class you can make it up when it is offered in the following semester.
+For both Level I and Level II, in order to receive the final certificate, participants must attend all nine classes.

 If I want to register for the Level I or Level II Program but already know that I will be missing a class, can I still register for the Program?

-Although it is not ideal, you can still register for either program with the understanding that you will make up the missed class when it is offered in the next semester.
+Although it is not ideal, you can still register for either program with the understanding that you will make up Level I via the recording and passing the quiz and Level II by taking the missed class when it is offered in the next semester.

 How often are the Level I and Level II Trauma Certificate Programs offered at the Institute?

-Level I is always offered twice a year.
-The Fall series is September-December and the Spring series is March- June.
-Level II is currently offered once a year during the Spring semester.
+At this time, both Level I and Level II are offered twice a year.
+The Fall series is September-December and the Spring series is March-June.

 Does the Institute offer trainings all the year round?

 There are two “semesters” at the Institute: March-June and September-December.
 The Institute goes on hiatus in January, February, July, and August.